ngokevin/w3c-webvr-presentation/content.md

 <!-- .slide: data-background="media/img/standard-components.png" data-background-size="contain" -->

 <!-- NOTES -->
-- Some components that ship with A-Frame
+- These are some components that ship with A-Frame
-- A-Frame is fully extensible so...
+- A-Frame is fully extensible at its core so...

 ------